-5. The Ritz-Carlton, Pentagon City is located on the right, adjacent to Nordstrom
+5. The Ritz-Carlton, Pentagon City is located on the right, adjacent to the Nordstrom store

 (Note: Valet parking is available for a fee at the hotel.)

 Important Notice Regarding Internet Availability of Proxy Materials for the Annual Meeting:

 The Proxy Statement and 2009 Annual Report are available at www.raytheon.com/proxy.